Martin Valjent: International career

 Valjent was first called up to the Slovakia national team by Ján Kozák sr. for fixtures against Netherlands and Morocco on 31 May and 4 June 2018 respectively.
 This was done due to Gyömbér and Štetina's injuries.
 Valjent debuted during a match against Morocco in Geneva, replacing Tomáš Hubočan in the 79th minute.

 Valjent's first competitive start came in a Euro 2020 qualifying fixture against Croatia on 6 September 2019 in Trnava, with Valjent playing as a right-back.
 Slovakia lost the game 4–0.
 It was that Valjent had a difficult task in defending Dejan Lovren at the side-line, as his preferred post is the one of a centre-back.
 In October, Valjent returned to the national team in a friendly match against Paraguay on his preferred post.
 His performance was reported on very positively, receiving praise from RTVS' commentary expert Marián Zeman during the farewell game for Martin Škrtel, with whom he starred in the starting XI, as well as Hubočan and Adam Nemec.
 This game also coincided with a return to Tehelné pole after some ten years and ended in a 1–1 draw.

 On 26 August 2020, Valjent was called up by the Slovak senior squad to take part in the two opening matches of the UEFA Nations League against the Czech Republic and Israel.

-Slovak media intensively speculated about the possible reasons for Valjnet's continued exclusion from the national team after 2022, in spite of his consistent performances in La Liga.
+Slovak media intensively speculated about the possible reasons for Valjent's continued exclusion from the national team after 2022, in spite of his consistent performances in La Liga.
 The manager of the national team Francesco Calzona refused to elaborate on the absence of call-ups, although he praised Valjnet's professionalism and positive attitude in the national team.